rutikwankhade/Devblogs-hashnode/cl07rb56v0007txnvcysbe7cc.md

 - The google books API has its limits.
 It gives 1000 API calls per day for an IP address.
 Searching every time user types could have ended up with the limit exceeding.
 So I used **debouncing** technique to limit API requests.

 - The book API doesn't always give the right response. sometimes, it does not have the properties requested.
 So I had to handle it on the client-side.
-- To make the user profile more personalized, I used Cloudinary to store the images.
+- To make the user profile more personalized, I used `Cloudinary` to store the images.
+- As the app became bigger, it got hard to maintain the state.
+I have used redux before but it felt like writing too much boilerplate code.
+But the good thing I learned about `redux-toolkit` which is a much more clean and better way to manage the state than the old way of using redux.

 ###  🛠️ Technologies used